Current and future population figures, and a range of Census data.

 Data from the 2021 Census release will appear here.

 Initial population data and key statistics from the census were released in Autumn 2022.
 A selection of the data can be viewed in the dashboards below.

 More information on future releases can be found at the link below.

-Annual population estimates are produced by ONS by age and sex at a variety of different levels of geography.
+Annual population estimates are produced by ONS by age and gender at a variety of different levels of geography.
 They present the population of an area at a specific point in time, providing an important overview of the population size and make up between each census.